 Dr. Pop-Busui has devoted her life and career to the treatment and understanding of diabetes and its devastating complications, a commitment forged when she was a medical school resident and saw in her rotations the suffering of people with diabetes.
 Dr. Pop-Busui lives in Ann Arbor with her husband.

-Nazanene Esfandiari, MD, FACE, is Associate Professor of Internal Medicine at the University of Michigan's Division of Metabolism, Endocrinology & Diabetes (MEND) and an endocrinologist specializing in diabetes and thyroid diseases.
+Dr. Nazanene Esfandiari is a Professor of Internal Medicine in the Michigan Medicine Division of Metabolism, Endocrinology & Diabetes (MEND) and an endocrinologist specializing in diabetes and thyroid diseases.
 She screens patients with type 1 diabetes for eligibility in the PERL study and also performs a physical examination at the clinical study participants' visit when it is required.
 Dr. Esfandiari's expertise in treating many patients with type 1 diabetes who have micro- and macrovascular complications is valuable to the Pop-Busui team's clinical research efforts.
 Dr. Esfandiari received her medical degree from the University of Bordeaux II, Bordeaux, France, and held several internships and residencies there before coming to the United States as a post-doctoral research fellow at the Cardiology Research Foundation, Washington Hospital Center in Washington, DC.
 She continued her education with a residency in internal medicine at the University of Massachusetts Memorial Health Care in Worcester, MA, and then a fellowship in endocrinology, metabolism, and diabetes at the University of Michigan.
 In 2003, Dr. Esfandiari joined the faculty of the University of Michigan, where her clinical interests are thyroid disorders and diabetes.
-Her research interests include thyroid cancer, obesity and type 1 diabetes.
-Dr. Esfandiari is kept busy as the director of the MEND Division at the Brighton Health Center in Brighton, Michigan, and Co-director of Endocrine Sequences for second-year medical students at the University of Michigan Medical School.
+Her research interests include thyroid cancer, obesity, and type 1 diabetes.
+Dr. Esfandiari is kept busy as the director of the MEND Division at the Brighton Health Center in Brighton, Michigan and Co-director of Endocrine Sequences for second-year medical students at the University of Michigan Medical School.
 She also serves as an attending physician in the University of Michigan's Thyroid Nodule FNA Biopsy Clinic, the Endocrine Oncology Clinic, the Hyperglycemia Inpatient Intensive Insulin Program, and the Endocrine Post-Bariatric Surgery Clinic.
-Dr. Esfandiari is also a member of MEND Fellowship Steering Committee.
+Dr. Esfandiari is also a member of the MEND Fellowship Steering Committee.
 In 2015, she was inducted into the Department of Internal Medicine’s Clinical Excellence Society, Academiae Laureati Medici.
 Outside of the clinic, Dr. Esfandiari enjoys traveling and cooking.

 Clinical Study Nurses

 Andrea Waltje, RN, MS, brings her prior research experience to the team, having coordinated research projects on diabetes, tobacco cessation, and sun protection at the University of Michigan.
 With a Master of Science degree in clinical health psychology from Ohio University, her clinical focus has been on health behaviors.
 While at Ohio University, she provided psychotherapy and health education to persons with diabetes and HIV diagnosis.
-Before joining the Division of Metabolism, Endocrinology, & Diabetes (MEND), Andrea was the research nurse for a NIH-funded randomized controlled trial, educating nurses on the provision of smoking cessation interventions to inpatients in the hospital setting; in two other randomized controlled trials, she provided smoking cessation interventions and sun protection education to Operating Engineers.
-Currently, Andrea is Clinical Research Coordinator for the Glycemia Reduction Approaches in Type 2 Diabetes, A Comparative Effectiveness Study (GRADE) in the MEND Division, of which Dr. Pop-Busui is Co-Principal Investigator.
-Her main responsibilities are related to the recruitment and screening of participants into this NIH-funded multicenter study.
+Before joining the Division of Metabolism, Endocrinology & Diabetes (MEND) in December 2014, Andrea was the research nurse for a NIH-funded randomized controlled trial, educating nurses on the provision of smoking cessation interventions to inpatients in the hospital setting.
+In two other randomized controlled trials, she provided smoking cessation interventions and sun protection education to Operating Engineers.
+Currently, Andrea is a research coordinator for the GRADE Study (Glycemia Reduction Approaches in Type 2 Diabetes), a NIH-funded Comparative Effectiveness Study, of which Dr. Pop-Busui is Co-Principal Investigator.
 Privately, Andrea enjoys spending time with family and friends, gardening, and swing dancing.

 Clinical Study Staff

-Brittany Williams is a Research Technician Associate who joined the team in 2011, Brittany Plunkett performs a variety of vital tasks for the clinical research studies of the Pop-Busui team.
+Brittany Williams is a Clinical Subjects Associate who joined the team in 2011 and performs a variety of vital tasks for the clinical research studies of the Pop-Busui team.
 She is trained and certified to perform Heart Rate Variability Testing and venipuncture, which she has utilized on numerous studies.
 She also reviews and screens databases for potential research subjects and interacts with patients in various phases of the clinical studies.
 Brittany also maintains databases for the clinical studies.
-She is a 2005 graduate of the Oakland Technical Center South West-Culinary Arts Program in Walled Lake, Michigan, and enjoys experimenting when cooking.
+She is a 2005 graduate of South Lyon High school and the Oakland Technical Center South West-Culinary Arts Program in Walled Lake, Michigan, and enjoys experimenting when cooking.
 Brittany also has accrued credits in the business administration program at Schoolcraft College in Livonia, Michigan.
-Outside of work, she loves reading, watching movies, and hanging out with her puppy.
+Outside of work, she loves playing with her two daughters, watching movies, and hanging out with her husband and family.